-Located in the southeastern part of the county, Jeffersontown (not to be confused with Jeffersonville, IN) was named after Thomas Jefferson and today has an historic city designation.
-Jeffersontown is home to Kentucky’s first state nature preserve, Blackacre Nature Preserve along with the annual Gaslight Festival held each September, which is the fifth largest festival in the region.
+Located in the southeastern part of the county, Jeffersontown (not to be confused with Jeffersonville, IN) was named after Thomas Jefferson and today has a historic city designation.
+Jeffersontown is home to Kentucky’s first state nature preserve, Blackacre Conservancy, along with the annual Gaslight Festival held each September, which is the fifth-largest festival in the region.

-Situated between St. Matthews and Hurstbourne, Lyndon was named by Alvin wood, who as credited with creating one of the first subdivisions in Kentucky.
-Today, Lyndon is populated with family homes and lots of shopping – from The Paddock Shops, to Westport Village, to Costco – and everything in between.
+Situated north of St. Matthews and Hurstbourne, Lyndon was named by Alvin Wood, who was credited with creating one of the first subdivisions in Kentucky.
+Lyndon and Springhurst are neighboring suburbs populated with family homes, restaurants, breweries, parks, and lots of shopping – from the Paddock Shops to Westport Village, to Costco – and everything in between.

 This east end neighborhood is situated between Louisville and Shelbyville, Kentucky (middle town).
-Middletown is a quaint, family-friendly city that has small town charm combined with modern amenities like local boutiques, salons, antique stores, restaurants and garden shops.
-Middletown is also home to The Parklands of Floyds Fork and EP Tom Sawyer Park, two crown jewels in Louisville’s park system.
+Middletown is a quaint, family-friendly city that has small-town charm combined with modern amenities like local boutiques, salons, antique stores, restaurants, and garden shops.
+Middletown is also home to The Parklands of Floyds Fork, a crown jewel in Louisville’s park system.